kenyee/jetflix/TESTING.md

 * Unit test viewmodels or use cases (wherever the business logic lives)
 * Unit test any repositories with a mock web server so you can test network error handling
 * Add test coverage to identify which parts of code need additional testing
-* Test each composable for display/click behavior (instrumentation tests)
+* Test each composable for display/click behavior (Compose tests are instrumentation tests)
 * Robolectric to test code that uses Android-specific code
 * Add smoke tests that can also be used for baseline profiles (automation/instrumentation tests) using fake network data for reliability
 * Screenshot testing (unit tests) to check for layout changes if you upgrade libraries